Summer Horse Camp

 Half-Day Summer Horse Camp.

-hunt seat, jumping, grooming, care for your horse, learn about training, trail rides, crafts, horses in art, videos, Frisbee
+hunt seat, jumping, grooming, care for your horse, learn about training, trail rides, educational horse activities, videos, games,

-($50 non refundable deposit due to hold your spot)
+($50 non refundable deposit due to hold your spot, this

 Times: 8:30 - 1:00